jschhie/Financial-Visualizer/README.md

 | [2.A] ```View deposits vs. withdrawals```| <img src="https://github.com/jschhie/expenseTracker/blob/master/updated_demos/sample_all_txns.png" width="350" height="350"> | In this case, view report for January 2002 |
 | [2.B] ```View by Tags```| <img src="https://github.com/jschhie/expenseTracker/blob/master/updated_demos/sample_by_tags.png" width="350" height="350"> | In this case, view report for January 2002, by tags |
 | [3] ```Revisit Main Menu Page```| <img src="https://github.com/jschhie/expenseTracker/blob/master/updated_demos/updated_balance.png" width="350" height="350"> | (Sample) Database reflects all changes made |

+> REMARK: Again, Table II results are based on the sample data provided; it does not show the *entire* process of committing/inputting all of the transactions into the database.
+Table II also does not show the program's response to all possible user input errors--if interested, please see the /updated_demos/ for all the generated error messages.

 ## Acknowledgments
 This was an independent project.
 While writing the source code, I relied on various online tutorials, documentations, and examples.
 All visual demos and sample resources (such as the database instance) were also created by myself.